pixee/docs/docs/installing.md

 See the [Preferences](/configuring) page for information on how to configure Pixee to suit your needs.

-## Pixee Enterprise Server
+## Self-Hosted

-Pixee offers self-hosted options for organizations that require additional security or compliance measures.
+Pixee offers a self-hosted Pixee Enterprise Server for organizations that require additional security or compliance measures.
 To learn more about Pixee self-hosted solutions, please [contact us](https://pixee.ai/demo-landing-page).

 Also [contact us](https://pixee.ai/demo-landing-page) if you want to partner as early customers for other SCMs, including GitLab, Bitbucket, or Azure DevOps.

-## Tool Connections
+## Tool connections

 Pixee can provide fixes "out of the box" for Java and Python repositories.
 But you'll get the most value out of Pixee by [connecting it to your existing code scanning tools and services](/code-scanning-tools/overview).
 This will allow Pixee to provide more accurate and relevant fixes for your codebase.